-Deploying the ForgeRock Identity Platform Using DevOps Techniques (FR-523)
+Configuring the ForgeRock Identity Platform™ in a DevOps Environment (FR-523)

-This workshop uses the DevOps documentation set as your reference for the hands-on labs instead of a dedicated Student Workbook as with the core concepts courses.
-You work with your instructor to improvise any steps that are necessary for the given lab environment.
+This workshop uses the ForgeRock DevOps documentation set as a reference for the hands-on labs instead of providing a dedicated Student Workbook, as offered with the Core Concepts courses.
+You will work with the instructor to improvise any steps that are necessary for the given lab environment.

-This workshop is aimed at technical audiences who are responsible for deploying the ForgeRock Identity Platform to Kubernetes and managing the platform as a whole in a Kubernetes environment.
+This workshop is aimed at technical audiences who are responsible for deploying and managing the Platform on Kubernetes.
 This includes, but is not limited to, those with the following responsibilities:

 Upon completion of this course, you should be able to:

 - Introduce the Platform and deploy a default configuration using DevOps techniques.

 - Configure the Platform using the Cloud Developer Kit (CDK).

 - Deploy a configuration of the Platform based on the Cloud Deployment Model (CDM).